szager-chromium/rr/Debugging-protips.md

 #include "dbg.h"
 </pre>

-**Be sure to load the right executable image for gdb'ing a tracee**: rr doesn't implement gdb multi-process support yet, so you're using 1980s/1990s-era debugging technology.
+#### Be sure to load the right executable image for gdb'ing a tracee
+rr doesn't implement gdb multi-process support yet, so you're using 1980s/1990s-era debugging technology.
 If you `gdb the-wrong-image`, gdb will get very confused.
 If you're trying to attach to a tracee after seeing
 <pre>(rr debug server listening on :X)</pre>
 then you can use
 <pre>ls -l /proc/X/exe</pre>
 to print the tracee's executable image.

-**Dump a full tracee tree with pstree**: useful for many things.
+#### Dump a full tracee tree with pstree
+Useful for many things.
 For example
 <pre>
 $ pstree -p $(pidof rr)
 rr(1969)───firefox(1975)─┬─Browser(2178)─┬─{Browser}(2179)